Although Intuiface Composer and Player do not run natively on the Mac, there are two ways to use a Mac and Intuiface together:

 - In the Virtual Machine Configuration window, click Options and select Sharing in the sidebar.

-- Uncheck the "Shared Profile" box.
+- Uncheck the "Mirror Mac and Windows user folders" box.

 The configuration panel may be different depending on the Parallels version.